roxk/packaged-oop-winrt-server-app-extension/README.md

 Yes.
 I'd argue even with template, the amount of boilerplate is not acceptable.

 Technically, the code blocks in widget's documentation can be copy and pasted.
 Modify the GUID a bit and you would be good to go.
 But it _requires_ devs to know about COM in the first place.
-Anedoctally, I have seen a dev giving up on widget as soon as he sees COM, since he isn't familiar with it.
+Anedoctally, I have seen a dev [giving up on widget as soon as he sees COM](https://twitter.com/okazuki/status/1672457638691635200?t=lhFS0J82KZwwSi9f0Bwqjw&s=19)*, since he isn't familiar with it.
 COM is a huge barrier to entry.
 If MS want these techology (Widget/Dev Home) to thrive, they need to lower the barrier to entry, not lift it.

 WinRT server is the perfect tool to lower the barrier to entry.
 The 5 lines of boilerplate in C# and C++ are all just class and methods.
 No GUID.
 No `ComImport`.
 No `DllImport`.
 No marshalling.
 No set event and cookie. _It's just plain class and methods_.